JulienVR/YAMscgen/demo.md

 # YAMscgen

+This file demonstrates some features of YAMscgen that are not present in Mscgen

 ### Generating an example file

 Copy paste this in a `input.txt` file.
 Note that this example also works with Mscgen.